La Sumida Nursery

 706 State St., 962-3944

-“It’s entertainment when they come in here,” claimed Antique Alley owner Allan Howard.
+“It’s entertainment when they come in here,” claimed Antique Alley owner Alan Howard.
 “It’s a trip down memory lane.”
 Indeed it is a long swim through nostalgia with almost 20 different merchants setting up artistically festooned cubbies of bric-a-brac, clothing, art pieces, books, records, and tchotchkes that have somehow evaded the dustbin of history and become history itself on parade.
 There is clearly a trippiness factor.
 “Even I get completely lost in here,” said Howard.
 “People ought to know it’s not just classic antiques; there’s a lot of pulp culture, too.
 We’re breathing air into the dusty world of the antique,” he said.

 FINALIST: SUMMERLAND ANTIQUE COLLECTIVE